 Evergreen is situated on more than 1,000 acres of forest with 3,300 feet of unspoiled beach on the Puget Sound, not far from downtown Olympia.
 Hike the trails, comb the beach, or go kayaking whenever you want.

-Evergreen offers a number of options for living on campus.
-As a first-year student, you’ll live in the dorms.
-After that, apartments and modular housing become available.
-You get to choose what’s right for you.
+First-year students will live in the dorms.
+Apartments and modular housing become available after that.
+You choose what’s right for you.

 We believe that high-quality campus dining offers the community opportunities to spend high-quality time together.
 The Greenery, The Marketplace, The Flaming Eggplant, and other venues are ready to give you your fill.